Disney touts 'giving spirit' as 100,000 workers go unpaid

 Walt Disney World Resort sent out an email highlighting the company’s “giving spirit” this week even as 100,000 of its employees are going unpaid and the company holds potentially $1.5 billion for dividends to shareholders and executives, DailyMail.com reported.

-Walt Disney Co. said that it would stop paying the workers, saving $500,000 per month after the coronavirus pandemic shut down its parks.
+Walt Disney Co. said that it would stop paying the workers, saving $500 million per month after the coronavirus pandemic shut down its parks.

 WORKERS BEHIND ‘DISNEY ON ICE’ LAID OFF